Smith & Wesson M&P15

-The Smith & Wesson M&P15 is an AR-15 style semi-automatic rifle by gun manufacturer Smith & Wesson.
+The Smith & Wesson M&P15 is an AR-15 style semi-automatic rifle by Smith & Wesson.
 Introduced in 2006, the firearm is designed for police use and consumer markets.

 History

 "M&P" stands for "Military & Police" and is used to pay homage to the Smith & Wesson .38 Military & Police revolver.
 According to the company, the .38 Military & Police, now known as the Model 10 revolver, has been in continuous production since 1899, and over six million units have been produced."

 The M&P15 was introduced at the 2006 SHOT Show in two varieties: the M&P15 and the M&P15T.
 Both are basically the same rifle, chambered in 5.56×45mm NATO, with the T-model featuring folding sights and a four-sided accessories rail fore end.
 They include the standard direct impingement gas system.
-In order to decrease cost on the original design both the dust cover and forward assist were omitted.
-These rifles were initially produced for S&W by Stag Arms, but marked and marketed under the Smith & Wesson name.
+In order to decrease cost on the original design, both the dust cover and forward assist were omitted.
+These rifles were initially produced for Smith & Wesson by Stag Arms, but marked and marketed under the Smith & Wesson name.
 Currently, Smith & Wesson makes the lower receiver in-house, while the barrel is supplied by Thompson/Center Arms, an S&W company acquired in 2007.

 Smith & Wesson's total rifle production has increased through the years since it entered the rifle market.
-In the past, the company had marketed rifles and shotguns made by other manufacturers, but had not manufactured a long gun in house since World War II to fulfill a British military contract.
-Smith & Wesson made this entry into the long gun market because it was estimated in 2007 as a $1.1 billion market, 80% larger than the U.S. handgun market.
+In the past, the company had marketed rifles and shotguns made by other manufacturers, but had not manufactured a long gun in house since World War II when it fulfilled a British military contract.
+Smith & Wesson re-entered the US long gun market because it was estimated to be 80% larger than the handgun market.